With war clouds gathering in Europe, Sopwith needed to find larger premises to meet the increased demands for new lighter than air machines.

 After the war it returned to making chassis for trolley buses.

-In 1946, Leyland joined forces with AEC as British United Traction (BUT) and increased trolley bus chassis production to a point that by 1947 they had accumulated orders for 500 machines.
+By 1946, Leyland had joined forces with AEC as British United Traction (BUT) and increased trolley bus chassis production to a point that by 1947 they had accumulated orders for 500 machines.

 Meanwhile, Hawker Aircraft, who were still based at the Canbury Park Road factory, needed a larger factory to replace that and their Langley satellite factory near Slough to build Jet aircraft.
 The Ham Works was purchased by Hawker in 1948 for £585,000 and thus the site restarted aviation activities relating to the development of jet aircraft.